7robots/micro-mcp-server/README.md

    ```bash
    python install.py
    ```
-   This installs FastMCP and all dependencies, then verifies everything works.
+   This installs FastMCP and all dependencies using uv, then verifies everything works.

 ### Manual Setup